weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 ### LLJITBuilder has a catch

-The `LLJITBuilder` interface we use above obviously incorporates other LLVM standard interfaces [including `TargetRegistry`](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/lib/ExecutionEngine/Orc/JITTargetMachineBuilder.cpp#L42).
+The `LLJITBuilder` interface we use above obviously incorporates other LLVM standard interfaces [including `TargetRegistry`](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/lib/ExecutionEngine/Orc/JITTargetMachineBuilder.cpp#L42){:target="_blank"}.
 This is absolutely reasonable, but it adds an unfortunate dependency for us: It only works, if the built-in LLVM target backend is initialized!
 We have to call `InitializeNativeTarget()` first and thus we have to ship the LLVM backend, even though we don't need it.

-We can only avoid this issue if we set up our ORC JIT manullay.
-If this is what you are looking for, have a look [how the `tpde-lli` tool does it](https://github.com/tpde2/tpde/blob/master/tpde-llvm/tools/tpde-lli.cpp).
+We can only avoid this issue if we set up our ORC JIT manually.
+If this is what you are looking for, have a look [how the `tpde-lli` tool does it](https://github.com/tpde2/tpde/blob/master/tpde-llvm/tools/tpde-lli.cpp){:target="_blank"}.
 Before you dive into it though, wait for the next detail!

 ### LLVM fallback

-One reason why TPDE is so fast and compact is that it [doesn't cover all edge cases](https://docs.tpde.org/tpde-llvm-main.html#autotoc_md91) of the LLVM instruction set.
+One reason why TPDE is so fast and compact is that it [doesn't cover all edge cases](https://docs.tpde.org/tpde-llvm-main.html#autotoc_md91){:target="_blank"} of the LLVM instruction set.
 The documentation states this rule of thumb:

 > Code generated by Clang (-O0/-O1) will typically compile; -O2 and higher will typically fail due to unsupported vector operations.

-If your code does contain things like vector ops or non-trvial float types, then it won't compile on the TPDE fast track.
+If your code does contain things like vector ops or non-trivial float types, then it won't compile on the TPDE fast track.
 It needs a fallback to LLVM.
 And since this is very likely, most tools will keep shipping the LLVM backend as well.
-The fallback is easy to implement with [CompileUtils from ORC](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/include/llvm/ExecutionEngine/Orc/CompileUtils.h#L36):
+The fallback is easy to implement with [CompileUtils from ORC](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/include/llvm/ExecutionEngine/Orc/CompileUtils.h#L36){:target="_blank"}:

 ```diff
 @@ -29,7 +29,8 @@ static cl::opt<std::string> EntryPoint("entrypoint",